sbamohabbatchafjiri/Honggfuzzplus/README.md

 }
 ```
+The term "Last seen" refers to the time at which the last significant event (either a crash or a hang) occurred during the fuzzing process.
+The "Last seen" value can be based on either the last_crash or last_hang metric, depending on the chosen strategy for determining testing time and analyzing graphs.

 3- analysing afl-gnu graphs by below command lines:
 The commands generate graphical plots using `afl-plot` for different fuzzing campaigns.
 Here's a short explanation of how to run each command: